 Find out your options and solutions available.

 Calculate the current estimated dollar value of your home using FHFA's House Price calculator.

 The top five states with the highest numbers of borrowers that remain eligible for a HARP refinance are Florida, Ohio, Illinois, Michigan and Georgia.

 FHFA requests Public Input by July 10, 2017

 Director Watt discussing the Home Affordable Refinance Program (HARP) extension.

-Effective December 1, local community organizations will be given the opportunity purchase foreclosed properties.
+Effective December 1, local community organizations now have the opportunity purchase foreclosed properties.

 FHFA unveiled an interactive online map indicating the number of estimated borrowers eligible for HARP in every zip code, county and MSA in the US.

 FHFA Publishes Fannie Mae's and Freddie Mac's Underserved Markets Plans for the Duty to Serve Program